sourceduty/Active_Offline_NFC_Security/README.md

 > "*The dedicated mobile app allows anyone who identifies themselves to also identify a stolen or lost phone.*"

+> "*A lost and broken smartphone could still be identified.*"

 #
 ### Related Links